accretional/statue/README.md

 To create a custom theme or see all available themes, see `src/lib/themes/README.md` in this repository.

+## Svelte and Routes
+Markdown files are turned into pages automatically.
+You can keep adding SvelteKit routes under `src/routes/` (pages, layouts, endpoints).
+UI components can be customized with Tailwind.

 ## Build and Preview
 Generate the static site and preview it locally: